shaneosullivan/gitmeme/README.md

 The `image` page is linked to from every image that we insert, and shows the image passed through in the url, as well as some upsell that we can design to get more virality in the app.

+To run the site locally for development, do

+`cd site/ui`
+`yarn serve`